-The term of each member of our board of directors will expire at the 2015 annual general meeting of shareholders.
+Each of our current directors was appointed at the 2016 annual general meeting of shareholders.
+One of our previous directors, Marcel Demeulenaere, resigned effective at the 2016 annual general meeting of shareholders.
+The term of the directorship of each member of our board of directors will expire at the 2017 annual general meeting of shareholders.
 The business address of the members of our board of directors is the same as our business address: Technologielaan 15, 3001 Leuven, Belgium.
-Our board of directors has determined that three members of our board of directors are independent under Belgian law and the NASDAQ Stock Market listing requirements.
+Our board of directors has determined that three members of our board of directors, Jürgen Ingels, Godelieve Verplancke and A Tre C CVOA, represented by Johan De Lille are independent under Belgian law and the NASDAQ Stock Market listing requirements.

-The following is a brief summary of the business experience of the members of our board of directors:
+The following is a brief summary of the business experience of the current members of our board of directors:

 Wilfried Vancraen.
 Wilfried Vancraen has served as one of our directors and as our Chief Executive Officer since founding our company in July 1990.
 Mr. Vancraen previously worked as a research engineer and consultant at the Research Institute of the Belgian Metalworking Industry, where he was introduced to 3D printing.
 Passionate about this new technology and firm in his belief that it could help create a better and healthier world, he founded Materialise in July 1990.
 Mr. Vancraen holds several patents related to the technical and medical applications of 3D printing and remains committed to using the technology to make positive changes in people's lives.
 In recent years, Mr. Vancraen has been awarded the RTAM/SME Industry Achievement Award, the highest honor in the 3D printing industry, has been selected as the most influential person in additive manufacturing by industry professionals and TCT Magazine, and has been listed one of the five leading players in his sector by the Financial Times.
 He is also the recipient of a 2013 Visionaries! award from the Museum of Art and Design in New York.
-Mr. Vancraen holds a Master of Science in Electro-Mechanical Engineering and a Masters in Business Administration from KULeuven.
+Mr. Vancraen holds a Master of Science in Electro-Mechanical Engineering and a Masters in Business Administration from KU Leuven.

 Peter Leys.
 Peter Leys has served as one of our directors and as our Executive Chairman since 2013.
 Previously, from 1990 to 2013, Mr. Leys was at the Brussels office of Baker & McKenzie CVBA, where he focused on mergers and acquisitions, and capital markets.
-Mr. Leys became an international partner of Baker & McKenzie CVBA in 1998 and was appointed co-head of its Brussels office's corporate finance practice group in 2009.
-As an attorney, Mr. Leys has advised Materialise since 1997 and has assisted the company on most of its milestone corporate and commercial transactions.
-In 2012, Mr. Leys, who has been mentioned numerous times as a leading corporate lawyer in Chambers, Legal 500 and IFLR 1000, received the International Law Office "Client's Choice Award" for M&A in Belgium.
-Mr. Leys is a Fulbright fellow and lectures a mergers and acquisitions contract design course at the KULeuven.
-Mr. Leys holds a Candidacy Degree in Philosophy from KULeuven and Master of Law degrees from KULeuven and the University of Georgia.
+Mr. Leys lectures a mergers and acquisitions contract design course at the KU Leuven.
+Mr. Leys holds a Candidacy Degree in Philosophy from KU Leuven and Master of Law degrees from KU Leuven and the University of Georgia.